LAYA: Layer-wise Attention Aggregation for Interpretable Depth-Aware Neural Networks: Method

-\paragraph{Attention mechanism.} Unlike standard attention mechanisms that operate over spatial or temporal dimensions, LAYA performs attention over the depth dimension of the network.
-The attention coefficients $\alpha_i(x)$ are generated by a small meta-network operating on the enriched representations of all layers.
-Each $z_i$ can be optionally transformed by a shared mapping:
+Unlike conventional attention mechanisms that operate over spatial or temporal dimensions, LAYA performs attention over the representational depth of the network.
+The attention coefficients $\alpha_i(x)$ are generated by a lightweight meta-network operating on the enriched representations of all layers.